JWBurgers/Bitcoin_Server/Chapter 8 - Building Bitcoin Core.md

 * Linux (tgz): This contains a Bitcoin Core package for any Linux operating system which works with a processor that has an x86 architecture.
 * ARM Linux: This contains a Bitcoin Core package for any Linux operating system which works with a processor that has an ARM architecture.
 It comes in both a 32-bit and a 64-bit version.
 * RISC-V Linux: This contains a Bitcoin Core package for any Linux operating system which works with a processor that has a RISC-V architecture.
-* PPC64 Linux: This contains a Bitcoin Core package for any Linux operating system which works with a 64 bit big-endian PowerPC and Power ISA processors.
+* PPC64 Linux: This contains a Bitcoin Core package for any Linux operating system which works with a 64-bit big-endian PowerPC and Power ISA processors.
 * Linux (Snapstore): This is a Snap file that will work on any Linux distribution.
 You download the Bitcoin Core Snap to your system, and just run it straight away.

 There are many guides online that will show you how to install these executables directly.
-Importantly, after downloading any of these, you will want to ensure that your download—whether a tarball, zip file, or snap file—is genuine by verifying the file through digital signatures made over a hash of the file.
+Importantly, after downloading any of these, you will want to ensure that your download—whether a tarball (i.e., tgz file), zip file, or snap file—is genuine by verifying the file through digital signatures made over a hash of the file.
 This verification process helps ensure that no errors were incurred in the download process and, more importantly, that no attackers tricked you into downloading a malicious file.

 You can also download a Bitcoin Core package with binaries from your APT repository.
 But we would recommend against this approach for two reasons.